Built Ford Tough Series: 2012 season changes

+2013 season changes

+The BFTS regular-season events and the World Finals were now televised entirely on CBS Sports Network, while the 15/15 Bucking Battles were broadcast on CBS.

 2014 season changes

 In 2014, the BFTS was then known as the nationally televised elite tour of the PBR.
 At that time, the tour was composed of the world's top 35 bull riders facing down the world's toughest bulls.
 The tour made 27 stops in 19 states that year.
 It opened with its first event at the Madison Square Garden in New York City, New York.
 It concluded in Las Vegas, Nevada, with the PBR BFTS World Finals.
 The PBR BFTS World Finals were bull riding's richest and it awarded almost $2.3 million that year if the $1 million bonus to the world champion is counted as well as the $10,000 belt buckle.

 In 2014, the BFTS followed these rules.
 The PBR BFTS World Champion was the bull rider who accumulated the most points while competing in events in the regular season and in the world finals event.
 The BFTS used the point system to be certain the most consistent rider became the World Champion Bull Rider.
 Points were earned at each event for a rider's finish in each round and in the event.
 First place received 100 points.
 Second place received 90 points.
 Remaining riders between third and 10th place received points on an incremental scale.